JustUtahCoders/baseplate-deploy-action/README.md

 ## Usage

 Within your Github Workflow yaml file, add the following.
-You'll need to replace `GIT_TAG` with the latest published version.
+You'll need to replace `1.1.0` with the latest published version.
 See [the changelog](/CHANGELOG.md) to find the latest version.

 ```yml
 # Replace 1.1.0 with the latest version found in CHANGELOG.md